Simone Perrotta: Roma

 Perrotta signed a new one-year extension to his contract with Roma in October 2009, extending his stay at the club until 2011.
 In March 2011, he signed another contract, with basic salary decreased to €2.5 million per season.

 For the 2011–12 season, Perrotta was usually used as a central midfielder alongside Daniele De Rossi and Miralem Pjanić.
 On 20 February 2012, Perrotta signed a new one-year extension to his contract with Roma that will keep him at the club until 2013.
 Perrotta's fixed gross fee for the current season was raised to €2.6 million plus performance bonuses.
 He played 20 matches in the 2011–12 season, failing to score a goal.

 After almost two years without scoring, he scored against Siena on 2 December 2012, giving Roma a 1–2 lead away.
 Roma eventually won the game 1–3, with a brace from Mattia Destro.
 He scored again on 3 March 2013, also in a 3–1 win, against Genoa at the Stadio Olimpico.
-He was substituted on for striker Dani Osvaldo in the 81st minute and eight minutes later, in the 89th minute, he scored a goal that sealed the match.
-After the appointment of Aurelio Andreazzoli as caretaking manager, he received significantly more playing time than under the Czech Zdeněk Zeman.
+He was substituted on for striker Dani Osvaldo in the 81st minute, and eight minutes later, in the 89th minute, he scored a goal that sealed the match.
+After the appointment of Aurelio Andreazzoli as caretaker manager, he received significantly more playing time than under the Czech Zdeněk Zeman.
 He finished the season with 16 league appearances, only four as a starter, with two goals scored; under manager Aurelio Andreazzoli, he was left on the bench in Roma's 1–0 Coppa Italia final defeat to cross-city rivals Lazio.
 On 29 June 2013, Perrotta announced his retirement from professional football.